- Careers (CEIAG)

 The college budget includes money for supporting students with SEN.

 The college will use its SEN funding in the most appropriate way to support the student.
 This support may include some individual or small group teaching assistant support, but this may not always be the best way to support the student.
-The funding may therefore be used to put in place a range of support strategies.
-SEND funding may also be used to purchase specialist equipment or support from other specialist support services etc.
+The funding may therefore be used to put in place a range of support strategies and interventions.
+SEND funding may also be used to purchase specialist equipment or support from other specialist support services.

 - A calm low stimulus environment.